iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

   - **Results summary and limitations (what the evidence shows)**
     - Key findings in plain language (what performs well, what degrades)
-    - **Known failure modes and “cannot estimate” rules:** clear, documented cases where the AI should *not* show a number and should instead display “Cannot estimate right now” with guidance — for example: poor lighting, excessive motion, incorrect positioning, short/interrupting capture, missing permissions, device/OS incompatibility, or technical errors/timeouts
+    - **Known failure modes and “Cannot estimate” rules:** clear, documented cases where the AI should *not* show a number and should instead display “Cannot estimate right now” with guidance — for example: poor lighting, excessive motion, incorrect positioning, short/interrupting capture, missing permissions, device/OS incompatibility, or technical errors/timeouts
     - Clear boundaries of applicability (when results may not be reliable)

   - **Risk analysis and mitigations (what could go wrong and how you reduce it)**